 ADA Misstep During the Application Process

-Earlier this month, S&B Industry, a Fort Worth, Texas cellphone repair facility, agreed to pay $110,000 and provide other relief to settle a disability-discrimination lawsuit charging the company with denying jobs to two hearing-impaired applicants, Katelyn Baker and Tia Rice, because of their disability.
-The lawsuit also alleges that S&B refused to make reasonable accommodations for the two women during the application process.
+Earlier this month, a cellphone repair facility agreed to pay $110,000 and provide other relief to settle a disability-discrimination lawsuit charging the company with denying jobs to two hearing-impaired applicants because of their disability.
+The lawsuit also alleges that the company refused to make reasonable accommodations for the two candidates during the application process.

-According to the EEOC, during a group interview, Baker and Rice used American Sign Language to communicate with each other.
-Later, during a meeting with a supervisor, the women requested written information about the positions they were applying for.
+According to the EEOC, during a group interview, the applicants used American Sign Language to communicate with each other.
+Later, during a meeting with a supervisor, they requested written information about the positions they were applying for.
 The supervisor initially complied with their request, but later refused to continue writing information for them.
-Baker and Rice were then told that the company would not hire them.
+They were then told that the company would not hire them.

-In announcing the settlement, the EEOC alleged S&B Industry violated the Americans with Disabilities Act (ADA) in their conduct with Baker and Rice.
+In announcing the settlement, the EEOC alleged the company violated the Americans with Disabilities Act (ADA) in their conduct with the applicants.
 The ADA protects employees from discrimination based on their disabilities and requires employers to make reasonable accommodations for employees’ and applicants’ disabilities, as long as it does not cause an undue hardship or expense.

 Examples of Reasonable Accommodation